 - Custom-made training for community organizations, including stress management, mental health literacy, and other related topics on mental health and mental illness

 Our Mental Health Promotion Team will also develop customized trainings for workplaces on various topics on mental wellness, mental illness, mental health in the workplace and other related topics.
 We are available to present at professional development days, agency in-services, lunch and learns, wellness fairs and other community events.
 For information on any of these trainings, please contact Lill Petrella, Mental Health Promotion & Education Team Lead at 519-752-2998, ext.
 112, e-mail email@example.com

 Mental Health Works is a national social enterprise of the Canadian Mental Health Association.
 The program provides capacity building workshops that are person centred, evidence based, and solutions focused.
 We will help you to build mental health awareness in your workplace.
 We will teach you skills for how to respond to challenging situations.
 We will collaborate with you toward a more psychologically healthy and safe workplace.

 Yes, improving workplace mental health is good business.
 But it’s more than that.

 WHAT WE DO

 Mental Health Works provides capacity building workshops on workplace mental health to both employers and employees.
 Our approach is person centred, evidence based, and solutions focused.
-We meet the needs of workplaces for mental health training in three essential areas.
+We meet the needs of workplaces for mental health training in many essential areas.

-To request any of these workshops, please contact:
+Workshop Types and Descriptions To request any of these workshops, please contact:

 Lill Petrella, Team Lead, Mental Health Promotion & Education at 519-752-2998, ext 112, or e-mail:firstname.lastname@example.org Please note: There are costs associated with these workshops, which can be discussed with the trainer.